 Failure analysis and preventive maintenance are closely related and should be considered as complementary strategies rather than independent efforts.
 Failure analysis helps identify the root causes of failures, which in turn informs the selection and implementation of preventive maintenance strategies.
 By understanding the failure modes and their underlying causes, organizations can prioritize their preventive maintenance efforts and focus on the areas that are most prone to failures.

 Moreover, failure analysis can provide valuable feedback and insights to improve preventive maintenance programs.
-The data collected during failure investigations can help refine maintenance plans, update maintenance schedules, and enhance the overall reliability of the system.
+The data collected during failure investigations can help refine maintenance plans, update schedules, and enhance overall system reliability.
 Conversely, information gathered through preventive maintenance activities can contribute to failure analysis by identifying early signs of potential failures and providing valuable data for root cause investigations.

 Reading more: